aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/net/export-techniques/exporting-images-to-dxf-format/_index.md

 A: Absolutely!
 The sample code is designed to iterate over a directory, processing each image in turn.

 **Q: How can I obtain a temporary license for Aspose.CAD?**
-A: Visit [here](https://purchase.aspose.com/temporary-license/) to acquire a temporary license for evaluation purposes.
+A: Visit [temporary license request page](https://purchase.aspose.com/temporary-license/) to acquire a temporary license for evaluation purposes.

 **Q: Where can I seek assistance and engage with the community?**
 A: Join the Aspose.CAD community on the [support forum](https://forum.aspose.com/c/cad/19) to interact with fellow developers and seek guidance.

 **Q: Does Aspose.CAD offer a free trial?**
-A: Yes, you can explore a free trial [here](https://releases.aspose.com/) to experience the capabilities of Aspose.CAD.
+A: Yes, you can explore a free trial [Aspose.CAD free trial page](https://releases.aspose.com/) to experience the capabilities of Aspose.CAD.

 ---